China auto sales post biggest drop in 7 years as growth engine stalls

 “The automotive industry has been a driver of China’s economic growth for years.
 Now it is pulling back,” Xu Haidong, CAAM assistant secretary general, said at a briefing in Beijing.

-The downtrend in sales underscores how international car makers, from General Motors (GM.N) to Toyota Motor (7203.T), are in for a tough ride at a time when they are increasingly looking towards China as a driver of growth.
+The downtrend in sales underscores how international car makers, from General Motors to Toyota Motor, are in for a tough ride at a time when they are increasingly looking towards China as a driver of growth.

 It also exemplifies the impact of the trade war, with autos being among the sectors hardest hit by tariffs.
 CAAM said last month sales were impacted by a sluggish economy and the knock-on effects of the trade war.